 However, Dana was unable to continue as Secretary after August 2007, and for a while the job was effectively vacant until Diane Brady took it over in May 2008.
 In the interim, Janice Mechan (Vice President at the time) and I managed to put out a couple of issues of the newsletter, and it actually acquired its longest-running title It's Just Food! in December 2007.

 That title, by the way, came from a remark by Cindy Damon (President at the time), who uttered it in exasperation over the obsessive tendency of certain members to update their orders at the last minute.
 Those late order revisions were driving all the batchers crazy -- even Susan Kataja, who at that point was still saddled with the FoodLink ordering software.
 In its more extended form, Cindy's point was this: "Getting everything you want into your order is not a matter of life and death.
 After all, it's just food!"

 As the title of the newsletter, that remark became an ironic double entendre.
 On the one hand, it's not merely food.
 For a coöp emphasizing whole foods free of chemical pesticides, fertilizers, GMOs, etc. it really is a matter of life and death!
 On the other hand, it's not only food, but also earth-friendly household products, health and beauty aids, etc.

 And that's a brief history of the newsletter.
-I am publishing it now -- with an occasional guest stint by other board members like Michelle Kaloustian, who did a great job on the November 2010 issue!
+I am publishing it again, but now under the new title.
 If you have any news items, recipes, commentary, etc. you'd like to contribute to the next issue, please send them to me!

 BFC Communications Coordinator / Newsletter Editor